vizdata-f21/project-1-7_up/README.md

 relationship between race and retirement, homeownership, and student debt.

+For the purpose of answering the two questions below, we will be focusing on the `home_owner` and `income_mean` datasets.
+The `home_owner` dataset will help us to visualize homeownership rate information for each race while the `income_mean` dataset will help us to visualize the income earned for each income quintile for each race during a particular time period.

-## How has home-ownership changed over time, and how does this trend vary between different races?
+## Question 1.
+How has home-ownership changed over time, and how does this trend vary between different races?

 ### Introduction